 After a hearty breakfast of tacos at Anitaís Restaurant in Bastrop

 we headed to McKinney

 Falls.
-Austinites who have been there can skip this stop if they
+Austinites who have been there can skip this

-which is a tendency not to visit nearby
+of Liberty Syndrome", which is a tendency not to visit nearby

 Parks or State Historic Sites as many times as youíd like for

 Youíll be in San